-➤ Healthy retirees
+Healthy retirees

-The RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103%.
-The rates are projected on a fully generational basis by scale BB.
+The 2006 base mortality rates from the RP-2014 Healthy Mortality Tables with Blue Collar Adjustment for male rates and no collar adjustment for female rates.
+These rates are projected to 2018 using Scale MP-2017 and then into the future on a fully generational basis by the ultimate rates of scale MP-2017.